blockSightLive/blocksight-main/docs/code-standard.md

-# 🚀 High-Performance Code Standards - My Development Guide
+# 🚀 High-Performance Code Standards - Development Rulebook

 ## Purpose
-I am the software engineer of this system and it is my sole responsibility that it works fully as stated by the Model Spec file.

-When I edit a file in this codebase I leave the real time date in which the file was edited (today is the 29th day of August, 2025).

-**Purpose:** My personal reference for writing high-quality, high-performance code
+**Purpose:** Single source of truth for high-quality, high-performance code development
-**Audience:** Me - the lead software engineer
+**Audience:** Lead software engineer
-**Usage:** Review before every coding session and during code reviews **Version:** 1.0.0
+**Usage:** Review before every coding session and during code reviews
+**Version:** 1.0.0
-**Last Updated:** 2025-08-29
+**Last Updated:** 2025-08-30
 **Level:** Expert/Production-Ready

+**Core Responsibility:** I am the software engineer of this system and it is my sole responsibility that it works fully as stated by the Model Spec file.

 ---